Psalm 51:10 Create in me a clean heart, O God, And renew a steadfast spirit within me

 Hail Damage

-• Granule Loss - Hailstones can knock off the protective granules on asphalt shingles.
-This exposes the underlying material to UV rays, accelerating wear and tear.
+• Granule Loss – Hailstones can strip away the protective granules on asphalt shingles, leaving the underlying material exposed to UV rays and accelerating wear.

-• Bruising - Hail can leave soft spots or bruises on shingles, weakening them and making them more prone to leaks.
+• Bruising – Soft spots or bruises may form, weakening shingles and making them more susceptible to leaks.

-• Cracks and Splitting - Larger hailstones may cause shingles to crack, especially on older roofs or those made of brittle materials.
+• Cracks and Splitting – Larger hail can crack shingles, particularly older roofs or those with more brittle materials.

-• Punctures - Severe hailstorms can puncture shingles, exposing the roof deck and increasing the likelihood of water intrusion.
+• Punctures – Severe hail can penetrate shingles, exposing the roof deck and increasing the risk of water intrusion.

-• Damage to Flashing and Gutters - Metal components like flashing, vents, and gutters may also dent or warp due to hail impact.
+• Damage to Flashing and Gutters – Metal components such as flashing, vents, and gutters can dent, warp, or become misaligned.

-• Water Leaks: Compromised shingles may allow water to seep through, causing interior damage.
+• Water Leaks – Damaged shingles may allow water to enter your home, leading to interior damage.

-• Insurance Claims: Hail damage often requires professional inspection and might be covered by homeowner's insurance.
+• Insurance Claims – Hail damage typically requires a professional inspection and may be covered under your homeowner’s insurance policy.

 Wind Damage

-• Lifting and Peeling - Strong winds can loosen shingles, causing them to lift and peel away from the roof.
-This weakens the roof's protective barrier and increases exposure to water.
+• Lifting and Peeling: High winds can loosen shingles, causing them to lift or peel back.
+This reduces the roof’s ability to protect against moisture.

-• Water Intrusion: Lifting or missing shingles expose the underlayment and roof deck, increasing the risk of leaks.
+• Water Intrusion: Missing or lifted shingles expose underlying layers, increasing the likelihood of leaks.

-• Structural Damage: Repeated exposure to strong winds can weaken the roof structure over time.
+• Structural Wear: Ongoing wind exposure can gradually weaken the roof system over time.

 Renewed Roofing, LLC